DmitryMI/Bg3Playthrough/Party/Bard.md

 ### Spells

 - [Glyph of Warding](https://bg3.wiki/wiki/Glyph_of_Warding) - can be used as [Glyph of Warding: Sleep](https://bg3.wiki/wiki/Glyph_of_Warding:_Sleep), mass-disable spell.
-- Replace Faerie Fire with [Plant Growth](https://bg3.wiki/wiki/Plant_Growth) - mass slowdown.
+- Replace Faerie Fire, Longstrider or Heroism with [Plant Growth](https://bg3.wiki/wiki/Plant_Growth) - mass slowdown.

 ## Level 6